Toners, Acne, Reviews, Skincare

 It’s thicker and has more viscosity and slip than just plain water.
 It absorbs immediately on application, leaving the skin soft without stickiness.

-My experience with the Benton Aloe BHA Skin Toner
+My Experience with the Benton Aloe BHA Skin Toner

 First, you must throw out everything you think you know about toners.
 If you’re not familiar with the Korean version of a toner, it’s a soothing and moisturizing skin treatment.
 It’s not your American stinging, dry-out-your-skin, alcohol-laden burn festival.
 You’re probably used to getting your traditional toners from the drug or department stores to purify and dry up excess oils.
 That’s not what this stuff is about.